Stephen Charney Vladeck Junior Faculty Fellowship

 Each Fellow receives a one-time, non-renewable allocation of research funds in the amount of $26,000.
-The Fellow must submit a brief final report that outlines the project's status and provides a detailed reconciliation of the spending of the funds by August 31, 2018.
+The Fellow must submit a brief final report that outlines the project's status and provides a detailed reconciliation of the spending of the funds one year after the allocation.

 Applicants must be full-time, tenure-track faculty members with the rank of assistant professor or above who have completed at least one year and no more than four years of full-time teaching (or its equivalent) at NYU.

 A faculty member may submit only one proposal in a given academic year.

 The Selection Committee will notify the winner by the end of April 2017.